Ken Tinegate

 Kenneth William Tinegate (April 1915 – 18 July 1958) was an English rower who competed in the 1950 British Empire Games.
 During the 1950s, he was married to British Empire Games gold medalist diver Edna Child.

-Career
+Biography

 Rowing

 Tinegate had been associated with rowing since he was 17, having been a member of the Birmingham Rowing Club for over 20 years and winning "many trophies" in that time.

 He represented England and won a bronze medal in the double sculls with Jack Brown at the 1950 British Empire Games in Auckland, New Zealand.
+Shortly before the Games the pair had to purchase a new boat after their previous one had been badly damaged by a submerged tree during training in Southport.

 In June 1989, he had a boat named after him by Birmingham's Lord Mayor, Councillor Fred Chapman.